cca/cca_invenio/notes/develop.md

 invenio-cli run
 ```

-If rebuilding a local instance, use `invenio-cli install -d` to recreate the virtualenv.
+If rebuilding a local instance, use `invenio-cli install --dev` to recreate the virtualenv.
 A mere `pipenv install` won't copy over the configuration and static files to a location inside the venv and the app breaks.

 Invenio initializes fixtures (basically, the static app_data files) asynchronously by sending them to its task queue.
 So the initial startup, even after services are running, is further delayed as these tasks finish.
-View the task queue in the RabbitMQ dashboard and the size of the search indices to get a sense of how much processing is left.
+We can view the task queue in the RabbitMQ dashboard and the size of the search indices to get a sense of how much processing is left.
 See the **Services** table in [run.md](run.md).
 The **Setup Troubles**  section may also be useful.

-Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so your browser issues a warning that you have to by-pass.
+Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so our browser issues a warning that we have to by-pass.

 The super admin is archives@cca.edu with password "password", this comes from app_data/users.yaml.
-You may need to `invenio users activate archives@cca.edu` the admin account.
+We may need to `invenio users activate archives@cca.edu` the admin account.

-## Theme & Templates
+## Frontend: Theme & Templates

 Lots of UI variables to override and we can specify an additional stylesheet.